 The largest hard drive your Mac can handle runs into terabytes, but that doesn’t mean you can’t fill it up with files over-time.
 The simple truth of the matter is, there is never enough space for your Mac.

-As technology grows, so do the size of files.
+As technology grows, the size of the file also grows.
 For instance, with the introduction of 4K technology, a single movie can be as large as 32GB or more; 10 years ago, that movie would have been 700mb or less.

 This all means you need to know how to delete files and folders on your Mac.
 Refer to the steps below to go about doing just that.